jacekkowalczyk82/my-debian/README.md

-# My Kali L inux distribution
+# My Kali Linux distribution

-* The goal of this project is to custom debian or debian based iso.
+* The goal of this project is to create custom debian or debian based distribution iso
 * This repo is a place for manuals, scripts and configs.

+#### My story

-* I spent a lot of time on searching for Linux distribution that suites best for me.
+I spent a lot of time on searching for Linux distribution that suites best for me.
 I wated to have a very lightweight system.
-* I was testing almost all variants of Manjaro (except Gnome and KDE), Debian, Ubuntu, Sparky, MX Linux, Antix, Arch, Anarchy, Antergos Archlabs, Bunsen Labs... and many many more.
-* I was playing around with different desktops, XFCE, LXDE, Mate, LXqt, i3, openbox, fluxbox, jwm, icewm.
-* After some time it started to be clear that I want a rolling release linux and it must be lightweight, and with a good support of some company or comunity.
-* I made a list of my favourites linux distributions but it was still long list, and I could not make a final choice.
-* Ithought, maybe I should create my own setup: Take some good linux distro and install base os and customize it.
+I was testing almost all variants of Manjaro (except Gnome and KDE), Debian, Ubuntu, Sparky, MX Linux, Antix, Arch, Anarchy, Antergos Archlabs, Bunsen Labs... and many many more.
+I was playing around with different desktops, XFCE, LXDE, Mate, LXqt, i3, openbox, fluxbox, jwm, icewm.
+After some time it started to be clear that I want a rolling release linux and it must be lightweight, and with a good support of some company or comunity.
+I made a list of my favourites linux distributions but it was still long list, and I could not make a final choice.
+And last but not least I always wanted to take part in some opensource project and do some *"development"*.
+I thought, maybe I should create my own setup: Take some good linux distro and install base os and customize it.
 But what will happen if I will need to reinstall it?
 I will need to spend all this time again on customizing my nstalled system?
 No, I wanted to create a ISO, taht I could use to install anytime anywhere and it will be perfectly customized for my needs out of the box.
-* I started to looking for way of custmizing debian, arch or manjaro, and I found Kali Linux live-build-config scripts.
+I started to looking for way of custmizing debian, arch or manjaro, and I found Kali Linux live-build-config scripts.
 That was it.

-* Kali Linux is a rolling distro, based on debian, and has a good support of Offensive Security.
-* I found also existing scripts for i3wm.
+Kali Linux is a rolling distro, based on debian, and has a good support of Offensive Security.
+I found also existing scripts for i3wm.
 That was my starting point.
 I start plaing with custom packages list and later on with some chroot files to be included in the ISO.
-* I generated over 18 ISO images untill I made this gret one with openbox .
+I generated over 20 ISO images untill I made the one that satisfied me, and I am still working on it to get something better and better.

-* In this manual I will try to explain step by step how to create two variants of Kali linux - with i3wm and openbox window managers.
+In this manual I will try to explain how to create two variants of Kali linux - with i3wm and openbox window managers.
-* And last but not least I always wanted to take part in some opensource project and do some "development"

 ## My Custom Kali Linux with i3wm or openbox